MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-advance-holders-daily-operations.md

 ---
 # required metadata
 title: Daily operations for advance holders in Russia
-description: This topic provides information on daily operations like handing cash and closing balance for advance holders for Russia.
+description: This topic provides information about daily operations, such as handling cash and closing balances, for advance holders for Russia.
 author: ShylaThompson
 manager: AnnBe
 ms.date: 10/28/2018